Jallelainen/webshop-hl/README.md

-# Getting Started with Create React App
+# About

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's meant as a performance test for an interview.

 ## Available Scripts